bibekanandadatta/Abaqus-UEL-Elasticity/README.md

 #### Properties

 To demonstrate the usage of the user element subroutine capabilities in Abaqus, a few sample input files are provided for different element types.
 Users can use Abaqus/ CAE to create a standard Abaqus model and export `.inp` files.
+The name of the provided files indicates the type of elements being used and its equivalent counterpart in Abaqus which is used for visualization.
+Users are highly recommended to go through the input file to understand different element types and element and material properties being used.

 It is recommended to use the option `Do not use parts and assemblies in input files` from the **model attributes** drop-down menu before generating the input file.
 This option will generate a cleaner input file.
 Once the standard input file is exported from Abaqus, the user will need to modify it to use it with the UEL.
 For isotropic linear elastic elements, users need to specify Young's modulus and Poisson ratio as the real properties.
 Additional integer properties to be specified are the number of integration points, `nInt`, and the number of variables to be post-processed at the integration points `localPostVars`.

 #### Visualization